gustavoguichard/string-ts/README.md

 ```

 ## Type Utilities
-All the functions presented in this API have their type counterparts.
+All the functions presented in this API have associated type counterparts.

 ```ts
 import type * as St from 'string-ts';